ethereum/EIPs/EIPS/eip-xxxx.md

 ## Simple Summary
 <!--"If you can't explain it simply, you don't understand it well enough."
 Provide a simplified and layman-accessible explanation of the EIP.-->

 This precompile adds operations for the BW6-761 curve (from the EY/Inria [research paper](https://eprint.iacr.org/2020/351.pdf)) as a precompile in a set necessary to *efficiently* perform SNARKs verification of one-layer composed proofs.
 It is intended to replace the CP6-782 curve from ([Zexelib](https://github.com/scipr-lab/zexe)) for performance reasons.
 This EIP is based on and tends to replace [EIP-2541](https://github.com/matter-labs/EIPs/blob/sw6_wrapping/EIPS/eip-2541.md).
+In most applications, BW6-761 is used as an outer curve to BLS12-377 considered in [EIP-2539](https://github.com/ethereum/EIPs/pull/2539).

 ## Abstract
 <!--A short (~200 word) description of the technical issue being addressed.-->